 Staying healthy can be a challenge when you’re heading overseas.
 Talk to your doctor or a travel clinic about the vaccinations and medications you’ll need for your destination.

 It’s a good idea to get children, particularly young children, immunised well in advance.
-If your child is too young for the necessary vaccinations, consider postponing your trip.
-If your child has a cold, check with your GP that she’s OK to fly.
+If your children are too young for the necessary vaccinations, consider postponing your trip.
+If a child has a cold, check with your GP that it’s OK for them to fly.

 Note: not all immunisations or anti-malarials are suitable for children.

 If you formula feed, check that the formula you use is available where you’re going.
 If you’re planning to carry made-up formula on board a flight, check with the airline beforehand about any restrictions on carrying liquids.

 In some places, it’s hard to get clean drinking water.
 Even when the water is clean, it’ll probably have different bacteria from those you’re used to.
 It’s possible you or your children will have slightly upset tummies while you get used to it.

 Bottled water is available in most places, as is long-life milk.
 You could also consider taking your own pocket water purifier and some reusable bottles.

 Children might also not like new food.
 It might help to introduce them to some of the local food before you leave home.
 Otherwise, you might have to be a bit more relaxed about mealtimes than you would be at home.
 Just try to make sure they get plenty to drink if they’re not eating much.

 A good supply of wet wipes or a bottle of hand sanitiser can be very useful, because your children are likely to get dirty.
 Cleaning their hands and faces regularly will cut down the chances of them picking up diseases.